StarlitGhost/MapTile/README.md

 # WhereAmI
-A Windower 4 addon that displays your current zone and map tile position as a draggable text object.
+A Windower 4 addon that displays your current zone, sub-map number, and map tile position as a draggable text object.

 (originally intended for placement above/below the ffxidb minimap, but you do you!)